turrilld/student-webdev-labs/reflection.md

 - Was there something that you wish had been explained better?

-  I definately felt like I did not understand the dom section well, but I cant tell if thats the lab, the lecure, or my own stress and exaustion towards the end of the term preventing me from absorbing as much of the lecture material.
+  I definitely felt like I did not understand the dom section well, but I cant tell if thats the lab, the lecture, or my own stress and exhaustion towards the end of the term preventing me from absorbing as much of the lecture material.

 - Were there other exercises that might have helped you learn this week’s topic a little better?